orthecreedence/cl-async/future.md

 tail position (remember, a callback has to return the future from the next operation for this to work).

-This is all probably greek, so let's give an example or two:
+This is all probably greek, so let's give an example:

 {% highlight cl %}
 (defun future-calc (x)